Fatbirder's Top 1000 Birding Websites

 GREEN WARBLER-THE PLANE THAT NEVER TOOK OFF!

-I met up with Fred Fearn, Pete Antrobus and Simon Slade at Lymm services on the M6, and we headed towards York for are chartered flight.
-Allan had kindly got up for us really early and was searching for the bird as we drove.
+Early on Monday, I met up with Fred Fearn, Pete Antrobus and Simon Slade at Lymm Services on the M6, and we headed east towards York for our chartered flight north.
+Meanwhile, Allan had kindly risen very early to search for the bird ahead of our arrival.

 Corn Bunting